booyaa/booyaa.github.io/_drafts/2017-0033-regular-expressions.md

 This will allow you to supply `regexp_replace` with the following regular expression `'^..@@(.*)@@(.*)'` and extract the documentation.

-Here's the entire solution with a cte to provide some test data.
+Here's the entire solution with a common table expression to provide some test data.

 ```sql
 COL source FORMAT a30